ireaneus/CDI/docs/ChurchHistory/CHS14Assignment.md

 He saw predestination, in relation to the non-elect, as one of pretermission e.g., the passing over by God of those not elect.
 Reprobation differs from election in this that it is not accompanied with any direct divine efficiency (working) to secure the result intended.

 One idea that he held, foreign to his main thought, was that the grace of regeneration could again be lost.
 Only those who are regenerated and persevere, or in whom, after loss, the grace of regeneration is restored, are finally saved.
 Fortunately, he taught, the elect never die in an unregenerate condition.

-Pelagian and Semi-Pelagian Controversies
+**Pelagian and Semi-Pelagian Controversies**

-3. See chart #27 for a summary of the Pelagian Controversy.
-Does the fact that a person has not experienced the “depths of sin” that others have, mean that their sin is “not as bad” as the sin of others?
+**3. See chart #27 for a summary of the Pelagian Controversy.
+Does the fact that a person has not experienced the “depths of sin” that others have, mean that their sin is “not as bad” as the sin of others?**

-1 Corinthians 6:9-11 – …Such were some of you… - but we are all in need of being “washed, sanctified and justified….”
-This view is one of the consequences of an unbiblical view of man, sin, grace and freewill.
+1 Corinthians 6:9-11 – …Such were some of you… - but we are all in need of being *“washed, sanctified and justified….”* This view is one of the consequences of an unbiblical view of man, sin, grace and freewill.

 Augustine’s views of sin and grace met with opposition, since the problems involved had never yet been discussed in a thorough manner.